-Use of digital cameras in the reading room
+Free use of digital cameras in the reading room

 Wireless networking is available throughout the Cadbury Research Library.
-Non-University of Birmingham users should consult the details of the UOBGUEST service.
+Non-University of Birmingham users should consult the UOBGUEST service.

 Reading room computers

 Readers can access our archive catalogue, library catalogue and eResources using the desktop computers provided in the reading room.
 Please ask a member of staff if you require assistance navigating our electronic resources.